| Amazonas

 such as Iquitos and Yurimaguas.

-Tarma -or
+Tarma

-see Map Location,(For individual hotel listing and information
+see Map Location.(For individual hotel listing and information

 click on the city's name).
 An enchanting little town located approximately